Realities of having a child with special needs

 The blessings of his sisters who love him for who he is.
 They take his toys and then hug and love him.
 The blessing of an amazing hospital in Children’s Hospital & Medical Center and the Tuberous Sclerosis Clinic at Cincinnati Children Hospital with doctors around the world who are working tirelessly to help our kids.
 They are always developing medical advances that at one time was not possible.
 We are greatful for the blessing of an amazing organization in the Tuberous Sclerosis Alliance that strives to help our children, families, and clinics all over the world!

 We are also blessed with his school, classmates, teachers, paras, and staff at Lewis Central, who are #1 in our book, who love him help him, and challenge him to grow.

 Grateful is an understatement when we think about the blessing of our family and friends.
 Who are always right there with us, loving, accepting, and more importantly, embracing the journey with us.

 We’ll always remember

-We’ll never forget the 36 hours that forever changed our lives and the words of the physician telling us our little 6 month old child had tuberous sclerosis and infantile spasms…that was 8.5 years ago.
-This wasn’t the journey we had imagined with our first born child, but we are so very grateful for this journey, our son and daughters and everyone around us.
+We will never forget the 36 hours that forever changed our lives and the words of the physician.
+The doctor told us our little 6-month-old child had tuberous sclerosis and infantile spasms…that was 8.5 years ago.
+This wasn’t the journey we had imagined with our firstborn child, but we are truly grateful for this journey.
+Looking back we are grateful for our son, daughters, and everyone around us.

-Thank you to all the amazing people in our lives, you have no idea what each of you mean to us!
+Thank you to all the amazing people in our lives.
+You have no idea what each of you mean to us!